-This resulted in one of the selected passengers being dragged off by security without his consent.
+This resulted in one of the passengers being dragged off by security without his consent.
 Video of the incident went viral and caused an uproar on social media.
-United Airlines claims that the passengers were selected randomly to be removed from the flight, but is that true?
+United Airlines claims the removed passengers were selected at random, but is that true?

 When a flight is overbooked, airline bump-list software takes into account several factors: